schellingerhout/schellingerhout.github.io/_posts/2019-10-17-objecteditparttern.md

 tags:
   - Delphi
 ---
-A success Object Oriented Design pattern for editing objects.
+A successful Object Oriented Design pattern for editing objects.
 This pattern allows free editing of objects, while allowing cancellation and preservation of the original object reference.
 <!--more-->

 I will guide you through my thought processes in developing a code pattern that I have used successfully in multiple implementations.